Netruk44/ml-interface/doc/openmw-install.md

 > **Note**: Windows support wouldn't be too hard to add (most of the heavy lifting is done by Python), but there's some `.sh` scripts that are run as part of the text-generation process that would have to be replaced with batch scripts.

 ## Prerequisites
 Regardless of which option you go with, you need to set up the ML environment first.

-While running the game, Python with the `venv` module is used to run the text-generation scripts.
-The scripts are run in a virtual environment, so you need to set that up first.
-Create the environment by running `ml-interface.sh init` located at the root of this repository.
+* Create the environment by running "`ml-interface.sh init`", the script is located at the root of this repository.

 > **Note**: This creates a virtual environment under `$HOME/.venv/openmw_ml`.
 You can remove it with `ml-interface.sh clean`.
 >